bitsbyseb/webchat-project/README.md

 # **Webchat Project by Johan Puentes**
-Hello everyone, this is a short project in order to learn the fundamental items about websockets, i have been learning socket.io using a platzi course, so this project was made to challenge myself to learn something new, i'd like that you push your changes and mark this repository with a star.
+Hello everyone, this is a short project in order to learn the fundamental items about websockets, i have been learning socket.io by a platzi course, so this project was made to challenge myself to learn something new, i'd like that you push your changes and mark this repository with a star.